kuustudio/vmpfix/README.md

 # vmpfix
-*VMPfix* is a dynamic x86/x64 VMProtect 2.13-3.5 import rebuilder.
+*VMPfix* is a dynamic x86/x64 VMProtect 2.13-3.5 import fixer.
 The main goal of this project was to build correct and reliable tool to fix imports in x86/x64 applications.

 Note: this tool does not dump and rebuild import directory.
 You can do this from your favorite debugger.